7 Steps to Building a Seasonal Business Budget

 1. Create a baseline of basic expenses

 Start with what you know you’ll be spending each month (your fixed assets).
-These costs—such as rent, insurance, or loan payments—will not change so you’ll know you need to budget to have enough to cover them.
+These costs—such as rent, insurance, or business loan payments—will not change so you’ll know you need to budget to have enough to cover them.

 You should also include the average amounts of variable or semi-variable costs (ones can fluctuate based on use) such as inventory, utility bills and routine fees.
 From there you can plan accordingly to cover at least this amount each month.